Eyadfezex/my-notes/React/component-lifecycle/componentForceUpdate.md

 The primary purpose of `forceUpdate` is to manually trigger a re-render of a component when needed.
 This can be useful in situations where the component's render method relies on data outside of its props or state, such as when using third-party libraries or integrating with external APIs.

+## Parameters

+- `callback`: An optional callback function to be executed after the component has been re-rendered.

 ### Syntax

 ```jsx